 If you stand behind your material on stage, why shouldn’t you stand behind it in print?

-Your book can be thick and content heavy, or it can a book of light funny stories, or even a book of devotions or encouraging messages.
+Your book can be thick and content heavy, or it can be a book of light, funny stories, or even a book of devotions or encouraging messages.
 Cookbooks are great sellers.
 And so are funny cartoon books.
 But if the idea of writing a book still freaks you out, then write a workbook instead.
 You won’t feel as much pressure.
-And you can still sell it for the same amount, sometimes even more.
+And you can always sell it for the same amount, sometimes even more.

 One day I will take the posts on this blog and put them together in a book.
 So I’m using the blog to write my book.
 (Wouldn’t it be cool to do this, and then in your book, actually include some of the comments from the blog?)

-These are really easy to create (again, CreateSpace).
-Just think of it as an extended handout.
+These are easy to create (again, CreateSpace).
+Just think of it as an extensive handout.
 This is where you get to put all those things you didn’t get to say on stage, with lots of white space for them to take notes.
-I like to customize my workbooks for the customer, changing the cover and a couple of key parts, but the rest stays the same.
+I like to customize my workbooks for the customer, changing the cover and a couple of critical parts, but the rest stays the same.

 7. Other People’s Books.

 Yes, you heard me right.
 You can always sell someone else’s book that your audience would like, with a message similar to yours.
-Find a speaker who will sell to you at a discounted price.
+Find a speaker who will sell to you at a discounted price or who is willing to enter into an affiliate relationship with you.
 That way, both of you win.
 Nobody said the book has to be yours.

 8. Fun Gadgets That Relate To Your Message or Theme.

-My theme is fairy tales, the title of my book is “Who Hijacked My Fairy Tale“, I open my speech talking to a mirror, and I deliver a message about believing in who you see when you look in the mirror.
+My theme is fairy tales, the title of my first book is “Who Hijacked My Fairy Tale,” I open my speech talking to a mirror, and I deliver a message about believing in who you see when you look in the mirror.
 One of my phrases is

 “You are not the reader of your fairy tale, you are the author.”

-We’ve created products like mirrors with that phrase on them, bags, purses, etc. Anything that can be printed on (you want your information and maybe one of your nugget phrases) is a good opportunity to sell.
+We’ve created products like mirrors with that phrase on them, bags, purses, etc. Anything that can be printed on (you want your information and maybe one of your nugget phrases) is an excellent opportunity to sell.
 I’ve seen people sell bedazzled T-shirts, gag gifts, greeting cards, note cards, mugs.

-If photography/art is part of your dream, you can create note cards with your art on them.
+If photography or art is part of your dream, you can create note cards with your artwork on them.
 The key is not to spend a lot of money until you know it’s going to sell.

 Now I can hear you saying, “But how much do I charge for this stuff?”

-Okay.
-That’s enough to get started.
-Don’t freak out.
-And don’t put it off any longer.
+Okay?
+And don’t freak out; don’t put it off any longer.
 A “nothing fancy” product is better than no product.
 And once you start selling, and seeing your income grow, it will become fun!